-- The annual report of the Teachers' Superannuation Plan will include: - a financial overview, including financial statements; - changes in assets and investment performance; - information on plan membership and contributions; - significant events and initiatives undertaken by the Commission in the year; - a description and update on plan governance; - > an explanation of the investment strategy and results of the TSP; - the actuarial position of the TSP; and - > such other matters as required by legislation or considered appropriate by the Commission. - Annual Report for the Teachers' Superannuation Commission must be tabled with the Legislative Assembly by October 28th. - The annual report of the Teachers' Disability Benefit Plan will include: - a financial overview; - significant events and initiatives undertaken by the Commission in the year; - > a description of the plan; - the actuarial position of the disability plan; and - > such other matters as required by legislation or considered appropriate by the Commission. - Annual Report for the Teachers' Superannuation Commission must be tabled with the Legislative Assembly by October 28th.
+- The annual report of the Teachers' Superannuation Plan will include: - > a financial overview, including financial statements; - changes in assets and investment performance; - information on plan membership and contributions; - > significant events and initiatives undertaken by the Commission in the year; - > a description and update on plan governance; - > an explanation of the investment strategy and results of the TSP; - the actuarial position of the TSP; and - such other matters as required by legislation or considered appropriate by the Commission. - Annual Report for the Teachers' Superannuation Commission must be tabled with the Legislative Assembly by October 28th.

-- The annual report of the Teachers' Group Life Insurance Plan will include: - a financial overview including financial statements; - information on plan membership and contributions; - significant events and initiatives undertaken by the Commission in the year; - a description of the plan and plan claim experience; and - > such other matters as required by legislation or considered appropriate by the Commission. - Annual Report for The Teachers' Group Life Insurance Plan must be tabled with the Legislative Assembly by December 29th. - The annual report of the Teachers' Dental Plan will include: - a financial overview including financial statements; - information on plan membership and plan funding; - significant events and initiatives undertaken by the Commission in the year; - > a description of the plan; and - > such other matters as required by legislation or considered appropriate by the Commission. - Annual Report for the Teachers' Dental Plan must be tabled with the Legislative Assembly by April 30th.
+- The annual report of the Teachers' Group Life Insurance Plan will include: - > a financial overview including financial statements; - information on plan membership and contributions; - significant events and initiatives undertaken by the Commission in the year; - > a description of the plan and plan claim experience; and - such other matters as required by legislation or considered appropriate by the Commission. - Annual Report for The Teachers' Group Life Insurance Plan must be tabled with the Legislative Assembly by December 29th. - The annual report of the Teachers' Dental Plan will include: - > a financial overview including financial statements; - information on plan membership and plan funding; - significant events and initiatives undertaken by the Commission in the year; - > a description of the plan; and - such other matters as required by legislation or considered appropriate by the Commission. - Annual Report for the Teachers' Dental Plan must be tabled with the Legislative Assembly by April 30th.